bodik/gssgitlab/README.md

 Project is heavily inspired by [Kgitlab](https://github.com/iamjamestl/kgitlab).

-Because the GitLab shell expects SSH users to authenticate with SSH keys, gssgitlab allows to generate a sort of "dummy" SSH keys for users and upon their registration maps them to a Kerberos principals.
-Then, on login, gssgitlab can lookup the keyid associated with the Kerberos principal and pass the right key number to GitLab shell to authenticate the user.
+Gitlab uses SSH Pubkey authentication with ForcedCommand to map keys to the corresponding users/identities.
+With GSS-API/Kerberos authentication no such feature exist, but can be emulated in the shell of the *git* user.
+This tool allows Gitlab administrator to generate, register and map to kerberos principals a "dummy" keys, so upon successfull GSS-API logon, gssgitlab (shell for *git*) can lookup the keyid of the logged in user and spawn appropriate gitlab-shell in the same way the ForcedCommand would normally do.

 ## Motivation